LLNL/axom/src/components/sidre/docs/sphinx/first_example.rst

 .. image:: sidre_datastore_example.png

 Here, ovals represent Sidre Group objects.
-Each Group has a name (string inside the oval), zero or one parent Group, and zero or more child Groups (indicated by arrows between ovals).
+Each Group has a name, zero or one parent Group, and zero or more child Groups (indicated by arrows between ovals).
 Note that the root Group (i.e. "/") is the only Group that has no parent.
 Each Group also owns zero or more View objects.
 Views are shown as rectangles and an arrow points from the owning Group to each View.